Office of Small and Disadvantaged Business Utilization (OSDBU), Office of the Secretary of Transportation (OST), Department of Transportation (DOT).

 Applications will be evaluated using a point system (maximum number of points = 100);

-The applicant must describe their established relationships within their geographic region and demonstrate their ability to coordinate and establish Start Printed Page 53190effective networks with DOT grant recipients and local/regional technical assistance agencies to maximize resources.
-OSDBU will consider innovative aspects of the applicant's approach and strategy to build upon their existing relationships and establish networks with existing resources in their geographical area.
-The applicant should describe their strategy to obtain and collaboration on SBTRC from DOT grantees and recipients, transportation prime contractors and subcontractors, the SBA, U.S. Department of Commerce's Minority Business Development Centers (MBDCs), Service Corps of Retired Executives (SCORE), State DOTs, and State Highway supportive services contractors.
+The applicant must describe their established relationships within their geographic region and demonstrate their ability to coordinate and establish effective networks with DOT grant recipients and local/regional technical assistance agencies to maximize resources.
+OSDBU will consider innovative aspects of the applicant's approach and strategy to build upon their existing relationships and established networks with existing resources in their geographical area.
+The applicant should describe their strategy to obtain support and collaboration on SBTRC activities from DOT grantees and recipients, transportation prime contractors and subcontractors, the SBA, U.S. Department of Commerce's Minority Business Development Centers (MBDCs), Service Corps of Retired Executives (SCORE), Procurement Technical Assistance Centers (PTACs), Small Business Development Centers (SBDCs), State DOTs, and State highway supportive services contractors.
 In rating this factor, OSDBU will consider the extent to which the applicant demonstrates ability to be multidimensional.
 The applicant must demonstrate that they have the ability to access a broad range of supportive services to effectively serve a broad range of transportation-related small businesses within their respective geographical region.
 Emphasis will also be placed on the extent to which the applicant identifies a clear outreach strategy related to the identified needs that can be successfully carried out within the period of this agreement and a plan for involving the Planning Committee in the execution of that strategy.

-The applicant must demonstrate that they have the organizational capability to meet the program requirements set forth in Section C. The applicant organization must have sufficient resources and past performance experience to successfully provide outreach to transportation-related small businesses in their geographical area and carry out the mission of the SBTRC.
-In rating this factor, OSDBU will consider the extent to which the applicant's organization has recent, relevant and successful experience in advocating for and addressing the needs of small businesses.
+The applicant must demonstrate that they have the organizational capability to meet the program requirements set forth in Section 2.
+The applicant organization must have sufficient resources and past performance experience to successfully provide outreach to the small business transportation resources in their geographical area and carry out the mission of the SBTRC.
+In rating this factor, OSDBU will consider the extent to which the applicant's organization Start Printed Page 23047has recent, relevant and successful experience in advocating for and addressing the needs of small businesses.
 Applicants will be given points for demonstrated past transportation-related performance.
 The applicant must also describe technical and administrative resources it plans to use in achieving proposed objectives.
 In their description, the applicant must describe their facilities, computer and technical facilities, ability to tap into volunteer staff time, and a plan for sufficient matching alternative financial resources to fund the general and administrative costs of the SBTRC.
-The applicant must also describe their administrative and financial staff.
-It will be the responsibility of the successful candidate to not only provide the services outlined herein to small business in the transportation industry, but to also successfully manage and maintain their internal financial, payment, and invoicing process with their financial management offices.
+The applicant must also describe their administrative and financial management staff.
+It will be the responsibility of the successful candidate to not only provide the services outlined herein to small businesses in the transportation industry, but to also successfully manage and maintain their internal financial, payment, and invoicing process with their financial management offices.
 OSDBU will place an emphasis on capabilities of the applicant's financial management staff.
-Additionally, a site visit will be required prior to award for those candidates that are being strongly considered.
+Additionally a site visit will be required prior to award for those candidates that are being strongly considered.
 A member of the OSDBU team will contact those candidates to schedule the site visits prior to the award of the agreement.

 Applicants must submit the total proposed cost of establishing and administering the SBTRC in the applicant's geographical region for a 12 month period, inclusive of costs funded through alternative matching resources.
 The applicant's budget must be adequate to support the proposed strategy and costs must be reasonable in relation to project objectives.
-The portion of the submitted budget funded by OSDBU cannot exceed the ceiling outlined in Section B. Applicants are encouraged to provide in-kind costs and other innovative cost approaches.
+The portion of the submitted budget funded by OSDBU cannot exceed the ceiling outlined in Section 1.3: Description of Competition of this RFP per fiscal year.
+Applicants are encouraged to provide in-kind costs and other innovative cost approaches.

 A review panel will score each application based upon the evaluation criteria listed above.
 Points will be given for each evaluation criteria category, not to exceed the maximum number of points allowed for each category.
 Proposals which are deemed non-responsive, do not meet the established criteria, or incomplete at the time of submission will be disqualified.